Share these tips with your business clients to minimize earthquake risk

 Pre-quake preparations to minimize earthquake damage and injury

 Precisely because scientists have never been able to accurately predict a major earthquake, being prepared is crucial.
 After all, “Earthquakes don’t kill people.
 Buildings do.”
+There are a number of earthquake alert apps specific to various cities or states that are available free.
+Navigate to your app store and search under “earthquake alert.”

 - Encourage clients to retain a qualified structural engineer to evaluate their building, especially if it is older than the seismic design provisions in local building codes.